Peter King: Monday Morning QB—Gil Brandt on Draft

 “Such an incredible game,” said the radio colorman for Nipawin, Dan Ukrainetz, on Saturday from Saskatchewan.
 “To play a game like that, everyone there, the players and the fans, they knew every player left it all out on the ice.”

 On Friday night, a packed house of 1,100 in Nipawin was set to welcome the teams for game five of the series; that crowd included Ukrainetz’s mom and dad.
-They’ve had season-tickets in the same seats since 1986, sitting next to the same family, incredibly enough, for all 32 of those years.
+They’ve had season tickets in the same seats since 1986, sitting next to the same family, remarkably enough, for all 32 of those years.
 “I was getting my coat on to go over to do the game,” said Ukrainetz.
 “Everybody in town was excited—this was going to be a great, great game between two great teams.
 Then I got the news.
 The play-by-play guy called.
 The game was canceled.
 There’d been an accident with the Humboldt bus.”

-Twenty minutes or so outside of town, on the equivalent of one of our county highways, the Humboldt bus, carrying 29 players, staff and a driver, was traveling north on a main road without a stop sign.
+Twenty minutes or so outside of town, on the equivalent of a U.S. county highway, the Humboldt bus, carrying 29 players, staff and a driver, was traveling north on a main road without a stop sign.
 A semitrailer was traveling west on a road with a stop sign at the intersection of the highway.
 There is no word on what happened yet, but the truck, with a load of Canadian peat, hit the bus and tore it apart.

-When word came of the accident and the canceled game, Ukrainetz’s mom went to the place where parents and kin—many of whom had traveled to the game in their own cars—of the Humboldt players were waiting.
+When word came of the accident and the canceled game, Ukrainetz’s mom went to the place where parents and kin of the Humboldt players—many of whom had traveled to the game in their own cars—were waiting.
 “That’s the one thing I thought of right away—the families,” said Dan Ukrainetz.
 “There’s so many long miles families drive.
 They get to the arena, they look for the bus, the bus isn’t there, and of course they start wondering: ‘What’s happened to our son?’
 Or brother, or nephew.”

 Fifteen of the 29 on the Broncos’ bus died in the wreck.
-All weekend, support came in on a GoFundMe page, via Twitter (from Gretzky, the prime minister, hockey people everywhere), from NHL teams wearing BRONCOS in the place of the names on their jerseys.
+All weekend, support came in on a GoFundMe page, via Twitter (from Gretzky, the Canadian prime minister, hockey people everywhere), from NHL teams wearing BRONCOS in the place of the names on their jerseys.
 On “Hockey Night in Canada,” Don Cherry asked for the country to pray.
 We’re fortunate to have such a caring, cohesive country to our north, and it showed all weekend.
 Oh Canada, we admire how you’ve handled the worst day in so many of your citizens’ lives.

 “The hockey rink is the gathering place for our people throughout Canada,” Ukrainetz said.
 “You want to know what’s going on in town?
 Go to the rink.
 We’ve got no movie theater in Nipawin, no casino.
 We’ve got a hockey rink.
 That’s how so much of Canada is.
 That’s why this hits us so hard.”